jarekmachaj/cost-accounting/README.md

 }
 ```

+# Web UI
 There is a simple proxy mechanism to access API from client app:

 ![image](https://github.com/user-attachments/assets/4d1e971b-e2b3-4533-8604-1aadd7531757)

-# If it does not work
+# If it does not work - CLI
 When client code does not work, please use generated "script.ps1" to access rest API - it will give you CLI UI:

 ![image](https://github.com/user-attachments/assets/ca6ee9c9-5629-4e76-abfc-d13c894edd71)